fwuffyboi/peek/README.md

  - [x] Be able to see the logs of Peek
  - [ ] Improve viewing the logs of Peek
  - [ ] Be able to see the config from api
- - [ ] Be able to edit the config options from the api
+ - [ ] Be able to edit the config from the api
+ - [ ] Be able to upload a config to the api
  - [ ] Be able to see the logs of systemd processes
  - [ ] Be able to remotely update peek
  - [x] Only ever return JSON from the whole API, no HTML